310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-yes, and since there are many people at this table, it would’ve been difficult for one person to carry everything.
+yes, and since there are many People at this table, it would have been Difficult for one person to carry Everything.
 {% endbubble %}

 {% bubble Kuro %}